VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```
 # Design Details:
-__Initializing App42API in Java-script to send Push Notification :__ To Send Push Notification using APP42 Java-Script API we have to initialize first using Api-Key and Secret-Key in index.html file.
+__Initializing App42API in JavaScript to send Push Notification :__ To Send Push Notification using APP42 Java-Script API we have to initialize first using Api-Key and Secret-Key in index.html file.

 ```
 	function intializeApp42API() {